 - you and any Users (including employees) will only be able to access Subscriber Data in accordance with the Data Extraction Period described below.

-- you will have 60 days from the effective date of termination or suspension (whichever is sooner) to extract your Subscriber Data from MYOB Business at no charge (Data Extraction Period).
+- You will have 30 days from the effective date of termination or suspension (whichever is sooner) to extract your Subscriber Data from MYOB Business at no charge (Data Extraction Period).

 - After the Data Extraction Period, you and other Users (including your Employees and Professional Partner) will have no further guaranteed access to MYOB Business or your Subscriber Data.

 12.2 Data storage after the end of your Subscription Plan.
 Data held in our systems is subject to back-up and archive processes.
 At the end of your Subscription, we may retain copies of your Subscriber Data in our archives.
 We may also continue to store and use your Subscriber Data in accordance with section 5.2.
 Our storage and use of that Subscriber Data remains subject to these Terms.
 You may request that we delete your Subscriber Data by contacting us on 1300 555 151 (Australia) or 0800 60 69 62 (New Zealand).

 13.1.
 No warranty that MYOB Business is suitable for your needs.